matthiaskoenig/labelstudio/README.md

 ## Annotation task
 - open task
-- group by label, hide `polygon`
 - settings:
   - [x] show hotkeys on tooltips
+- group by label, hide `polygon` to only see points
-- first annotate keypoints
+- annotate keypoints
   - select & move to center (dupletten; combined macrosteatosis droplets)
   - Select label at bottom (macrosteatosis keypoint 1) and click new
 - to save click submit: can be changed later on